KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 ### How to add a form

-1. To get started with processes go to the left-hand side menu > **Administration** >  **Designer**.
-There are options to import processes, or use the App Store or create a new process from scratch by clicking on the **Add new** button, see [How to get started with processes](/docs/platform/application-designer/designer/#how-to-get-started) for more information.
+1. To get started with processes, go to the left-hand side menu > **Administration** >  **Designer**.
+There are options to import processes, use the App Store or create a new process from scratch by clicking on the **Add new** button.
+To learn more about this, see [How to get started with processes](/docs/platform/application-designer/designer/#how-to-get-started).

 2. When you open a process or create a new process you are automatically brought into **Kianda Designer**.
 In new processes, by default a **new form** is automatically added to your process called **form 1**.